An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution

-Here we discuss similarities and differences with previous studies.
+Here, we discuss similarities and differences with previous studies.
 First, our findings are broadly consistent with those of \citet{Kimura_et_al_2023}, who started their simulations from an artificial Bonnor–Ebert sphere and likewise found the formation of a single, rotating, optically thick structure.
 In contrast, \citet{Luo_et_al_2018}, who adopted cosmological initial conditions, reported that the central protostar can be disrupted by gas and radiation pressure, accompanied by strong outflows, after which a new core forms at a different location.
 Such features are not observed in our present calculation, and the origin of this discrepancy remains to be clarified in future work.
 We also note that \citet{Ahmad_et_al_2024}, in the context of present-day star formation, reported a smooth transition from the protostar to the inner disk, consistent with the structure found in our simulation.

-In summary, our application of the newly developed radiation hydrodynamics scheme demonstrates its capability to resolve the formation and early evolution of a protostar under realistic conditions in the early universe.
-Unlike previous approaches that relied on sink particles or 1D stellar evolution models, our simulation directly follows the protostar and its surrounding anisotropic accretion flow in three dimensions.
+In summary, our application of the newly developed RHD scheme demonstrates its capability to resolve the formation and early evolution of a protostar under realistic conditions in the early Universe.
+Unlike previous approaches that relied on sink particles or 1D stellar evolution models, our simulation directly follows the protostar and its surrounding anisotropic accretion flow in 3D.
 Extending such simulations to longer timescales will be crucial for understanding radiative and mechanical feedback, as well as the subsequent growth of the protostar, ultimately clarifying the nature of the final stellar object that forms.